karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-and-dotnet-core.md

 # **Exporters**

-Let’s be honest emiting metrics is kind of pointless if you don’t have a backend capable of aggregating the metrics and displaying them in a friendly manner.
+Let's be honest, emitting metrics is somewhat pointless if you don't have a backend capable of aggregating these metrics and presenting them in a user-friendly manner.

-There are 2 ways to exporting data on OpenTelemetry:
+There are two methods for exporting data on OpenTelemetry:

-- Using the OpenTelemetry Collector.
+- Utilizing the OpenTelemetry Collector.
-- Exporting the data directly into a back-end (like Prometheus, Jaeger, Zipkin, Elastic APM, Azure Monitor, etc).
+- Directly exporting the data into a backend (such as Prometheus, Jaeger, Zipkin, Elastic APM, Azure Monitor, etc).

 ## **Using the OpenTelemetry Collector**